 The view of Diamond Beach from the top of the stairs is absolutely incredible!
 Be sure to stop here and snap some photos.
 It’s a popular Instagram spot so get there early if you don’t want other people in your photo.
 At the bottom of the stairs is a woman who is selling cold drinks and coconuts.
 She also has a swing and two nests that you can use for a fee.
-They are so picturesque, it’s hard to pass up the opportunity.
+They are so picturesque that it’s hard to pass up the opportunity.

 Atuh Beach isn’t nearly as picturesque as Diamond Beach, but you’ll have access to far more amenities.
-The beach is lined with warungs serving up tasty Indonesian dishes and ice cold beers.
+The beach is lined with warungs serving up tasty Indonesian dishes and ice-cold beers.
 You can rent two lounge chairs with an umbrella between them for 50,000 IDR.

-Plus the water here is much calmer than at Diamond Beach so you can actually go for a swim.
+Plus, the water here is much calmer than at Diamond Beach so you can actually go for a swim.
 It’s a lovely place to spend an afternoon basking in the sunshine and a top beach destination on Nusa Penida.

 As with so many of the other beaches on Nusa Penida, you’ll have to descend a set of stairs to get to Atuh Beach.
 These aren’t nearly as steep or scary as some of the others on the island.
-But they are just as exhausting to climb back up as the others.
+But they are just as exhausting to climb back up like the others.